Senate committees scouring testimony for misleading statements in Russia probe

 Intel Cmte Vice Chair on Cohen: 'I got to believe he has more to tell'Nov.
 29, 201805:04

-"I wish we lived in a world where people always told the truth but that's not necessarily the case," said Republican Sen. John Cornyn of Texas, who serves on the judiciary committee.
+Sen. John Cornyn, R-Texas, who serves on the judiciary committee, said, "I wish we lived in a world where people always told the truth but that's not necessarily the case."
 He said he didn't want to "speculate" about who specifically may have been untruthful before the committee.

-Sen. Marco Rubio (R-Fla.) said it was "possible," that other witnesses lied.
+Sen. Marco Rubio, R-Fla., said it was "possible" that other witnesses had lied.
 "I think there probably will be some efforts to reinterview some people as a result of what happened today."

-Some Democrats on the Senate intelligence and judiciary committees, including Chris Coons of Delaware and Richard Blumenthal of Connecticut, have said publicly that they suspect that some witnesses, including the president's son, Donald Trump, Jr., may have given misleading or false statements in testimony.
+Some Democrats on the Senate intelligence and judiciary committees, including Chris Coons of Delaware and Richard Blumenthal of Connecticut, have said publicly that they suspect that some witnesses, including the oldest president's son, may have given misleading or false statements in testimony.

 "My impression from watching Donald Trump Jr. in that meeting is that he evaded and contradicted himself in many of his answers," Blumenthal said on the day the transcript was released.
 "I have no confidence that he has told the whole truth."